brukeg/mlzoomcamp-midterm-project/README.md

 }
 ```

-Keep in mind there are quote around string values but not numerics.
+Keep in mind there are quotes around string values but not numerics.
 ```bash
 curl -s -X POST http://127.0.0.1:9696/predict \
 -H "Content-Type: application/json" \